balintvecsey/lagopus-spring-exam/README.md

 ### In what cases would you choose to use an abstract class over an interface?

-Please define it with your own words.
-We are expecting at least 3 distinct ideas that you write here:
+You should choose abstract class over an interface:
+- if you want use field with final, non-final, static and non-static variables, because interface can only have static and final variables,
+- if you want to use abstract and non-abstract methods, because interface can have only abstract methods,
+- and if it isn't necessary to use with multiple inheritance, but interface supports multiple inheritance.

 ### Analyzing URL
 Please name the parts of the URL below.
 [<img src="assets/URLanalysis.png" alt="parts of URL" />](assets/URLanalysis.png?raw=true)

-1:
+1:  protocol
-2:
+2:  subdomain
-3:
+3:  domain name
-4:
+4:  port
-5:
+5:  path
-6:
+6:  query string begin
-7:
+7:  parameters